rlee570/pamelo_pay_test/README.md

 To run the docker server:
 In the main directory of the project type.
 This will build the docker image.

 `docker build -t pamelo-app .`

-Then to run the server simply type
+Then to run the server simply type:

 `docker run -it -p 3000:3000 pomelo-app`

-To run as a background service
+To run as a background service:

 `docker run -d -it -p 3000:3000 pomelo-app`

 To run the tests in docker:
 Change directory to the tests folder.
 Then build the docker image with the following command.

 `docker build -t pomelo-app .`

-Then to run the tests
+Then to run the tests:

 `sudo docker run -it -p 3000:3000 pomelo-app`